 The estimated reading time for this post is 6 minutes

-Since returning to journalism, strategic content writing and copywriting full-time, I have asked been several times to use my byline and media connections to get articles about organizations “placed” in trustworthy, high-readership publications or blogs.
+Since returning in late 2014 to journalism, strategic editorial content writing and copywriting full-time, I have asked been several times to use my byline and media connections to get articles about organizations “placed” in trustworthy, high-readership publications or blogs.

 Several prospective clients have wanted to pay me a fee to use my byline to get paid assignments from their target news outlets to write stories about their organization that are entirely favorable.

 They would pay me to write the story exactly the way they wanted it to read and expected me to make sure it got published in that form.
 I was stunned the first time someone asked because I thought the individual asking should know better.